Weaning yourself off over servicing your clients

 Do you see yourself in some of this?
 Would you like some help on how to get more organised with your marketing?
 Or how to spend less time working with clients but be able to earn more money?
 Maybe you want some help and advice with your business?

-Why not treat yourself to a session with a business coach – it’s better than a spa.
+Why not treat yourself to a session with a business mentor – it’s better than a spa.
 Here’s how it works.

 Some more great tips: